 Thanks for visiting Tin and Thyme.
-If you make these carrot chocolate chip cakes, I’d love to hear about it in the comments below or via social media.
+If you make these carrot chocolate chip cakes, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Chocolate Chip Carrot Cakes.
 PIN IT.

 Carrot Chocolate Chip Cakes

 - 150 g unsalted butter

 - 150 g carrots – washed, scrubbed and grated

 - 150 g golden caster sugar